GeniusJoyTech/livestream/replit.md

 ### Import Notes
 - The project was successfully imported with all existing code intact
-- Database connection uses external Supabase PostgreSQL (not Replit's built-in database)
+- Database connection uses Replit's built-in PostgreSQL (heliumdb)
 - All authentication and WebSocket features are working as expected
 - The server automatically initializes the database schema on startup
 - No code changes were required - project was ready for Replit environment
+- Server already configured to listen on 0.0.0.0:5000, perfect for Replit's proxy

 ### Recent Improvements (November 17, 2025)
 ✅ Fixed owner dashboard to show real-time broadcaster status (online/offline)